 How to Heat Different Garage Types

-Choosing a heater often involves deciding on what type of garage you’re trying to heat.
+Choosing a heater often involves deciding what type of garage you’re trying to heat.

 However, an attached garage may require additional considerations for venting and controlling the temperature for doors that may open more frequently.